-Instructor: Li Big Data: A Public Health Perspective: Read Less [-] PB HLTH 245 Introduction to Multivariate Statistics 4 Units Terms offered: Fall 2019, Fall 2018, Fall 2017 The following topics are discussed in the context of biomedical and biological application: multiple regression, loglinear models, discriminant analysis, principal components.
+Instructor: Li Big Data: A Public Health Perspective: Read Less [-] PB HLTH 245 Introduction to Multivariate Statistics 4 Units Terms offered: Fall 2020, Fall 2019, Fall 2018 The following topics are discussed in the context of biomedical and biological application: multiple regression, loglinear models, discriminant analysis, principal components.
 Instruction in statistical computing is given in the laboratory session.
 Introduction to Multivariate Statistics: Read More [+] Rules & Requirements Prerequisites: 145 or equivalent or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of laboratory per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructor: Lahiff Introduction to Multivariate Statistics: Read Less [-] PB HLTH 250A Epidemiologic Methods I 3 Units Terms offered: Summer 2020 Second 6 Week Session, Fall 2019, Summer 2019 Second 6 Week Session Principles and methods of epidemiology: study design, selection, and definition of cases and controls; sampling, data collection, analysis, and inference.
-Discussion session provides an opportunity to apply methods to problem sets and to discuss issues presented in lectures.
-Epidemiologic Methods I: Read More [+] Rules & Requirements Prerequisites: 142 (may be taken concurrently) Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of discussion per week Summer: 6 weeks - 12 hours of lecture and 2 hours of discussion per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.
+Instructor: Lahiff Introduction to Multivariate Statistics: Read Less [-] PB HLTH 250A Epidemiologic Methods I 3 Units Terms offered: Fall 2020, Summer 2020 Second 6 Week Session, Fall 2019 This course is designed to introduce principles and methods of epidemiology, including types and sources of descriptive epidemiologic data, analytic study designs (intervention trials, cohort, case-control, cross-sectional and ecological), screening, confounding and other types of bias, and causal inference.
+The course will provide a basic understanding of epidemiology for those pursuing a career in public health.
+Epidemiologic Methods I: Read More [+] Rules & Requirements Prerequisites: 142 (may be taken concurrently) Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 2 hours of laboratory per week Additional Details Subject/Course Level: Public Health/Graduate Grading: Letter grade.

-Instructors: Reingold, Smith
+Instructor: McCoy

 Epidemiologic Methods I: Read Less [-]

 PB HLTH 250B Epidemiologic Methods II 4 Units

 Terms offered: Spring 2020, Fall 2018, Fall 2017

 This course is intended as an intermediate level course in the field of epidemiology.
 Topics include causal inference; measurement of disease rates; inferential reasoning; and research study designs including ecologic, case-control, cohort, intervention trials, and metaanalytic designs (potential sources of bias, confounding, and effect modification in each research design are explored in depth); topics in clinical epidemiology including the use of likelihood ratios, receiver operator curves, and the sensitivity, specificity, predictive value of a test; and a brief introduction to logistic regression, survival analysis, and decision analysis.
 The readings from this course are drawn primarily from advanced epidemiology textbooks (Kleinbuam, Rothman, Miettinen).
 The course is intended to provide a firm foundation for students who will subsequently enroll in 250C.

 Epidemiologic Methods II: Read More [+]

 Rules & Requirements

 Prerequisites: 250A or an equivalent introductory course in epidemiology or advanced degree (M.D., Ph.D., D.V.M.) in a biomedical field

 Hours & Format

 Fall and/or spring: 15 weeks - 4 hours of lecture and 2 hours of laboratory per week

 Additional Details

 Subject/Course Level: Public Health/Graduate

 Grading: Letter grade.